-- use correct business etiquette and protocol - comply with policies related to ethical behaviour and codes of conduct - employ effective interpersonal skills in dealing with customers and co-workers - adhere to professional standards of dress, hygiene, and grooming - establish and maintain a rapport with the customer and respond in a positive and timely manner to customer complaints, adapting service to meet customer needs and expectations - ensure quality service by adhering to house policies and standards related to service, by monitoring service quality, and by making recommendations for improving service - apply the principles of customer service in hospitality settings - 2.
-Apply knowledge of formal food and beverage service techniques.
+- use correct business etiquette and protocol - comply with policies related to ethical behaviour and codes of conduct - employ effective interpersonal skills in dealing with customers and co-workers - adhere to professional standards of dress, hygiene, and grooming - establish and maintain a rapport with the customer and respond in a positive and timely manner to customer complaints, adapting service to meet customer needs and expectations - ensure quality service by adhering to house policies and standards related to service, by monitoring service quality, and by making recommendations for improving service - apply the principles of customer service in hospitality settings

+2. Apply knowledge of formal food and beverage service techniques.
-- identify items suited for tableside cooking - · identify the equipment necessary for tableside cooking - demonstrate knowledge of handling, opening and serving wine - perform coffee and tea service

-3. Perform effectively as a member of a food and beverage preparation and service team.
+- identify items suited for tableside cooking - identify the equipment necessary for tableside cooking - demonstrate knowledge of handling, opening and serving wine. - perform coffee and tea service - process guest cheques manually and by using an automated point-of-sale system with assistance - employ suggestive selling and up selling techniques - 3.
+Perform effectively as a member of a food and beverage preparation and service team.

-- set up and maintain an organized work station - prepare and present alcoholic beverages (wine and beer) - assist with the organization of bar equipment ,supplies and inventory - select and use correct tools, equipment, supplies, and techniques for food and beverage preparation and service - clear orders for food and beverage in a professional and t timely manner by applying team building skills - comply with legislation governing alcohol service and complete the requirements of the Smart Serve Program - 4.
+- set up and maintain an organized work station - prepare and present alcoholic beverages including mixed drinks (wine and beer) with assistance - assist with the maintenance of bar inventory and organize bar equipment and supplies - select and use correct tools, equipment, supplies, and techniques for food and beverage preparation and service - take, record, retrieve, serve, and clear orders for food and beverage, and complete follow-up service including processing guest cheques assist timely and competent food and beverage preparation and service by applying team and leadership skills - comply with legislation governing alcohol service and complete the requirements of the Smart Serve Program - 4.
 Support the provision of healthy, safe, and well-maintained hospitality environments.

-- act in accordance with legislation governing safety and security in the workplace - follow safety regulations and health and sanitation codes - 5.
-Develop ongoing personal professional development strategies and plans to enhance leadership and management skills for the hospitality environment.
+- act in accordance with legislation governing safety and security in the workplace - follow safety regulations and health and sanitation codes

+5. Develop ongoing personal professional development strategies and plans to enhance leadership and management skills for the hospitality environment.